 The cost of living in this area is notably high, making it a more expensive place to live.
 You'll find higher expenses for everyday goods and services, housing and groceries.

-Located in the state of Ohio, Dublin is a mid-sized city with a population of 47,824 inhabitants.
+Dublin is a moderately-sized city located in the state of Ohio.
+The city has a population of 49,030 people.
 The majority of Dublin residents report their race to be White; this is followed by Asian and Black.
-73% of the people in Dublin (over the age of 15) are married and 57% have kids under the age of eighteen.
-Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.
+If finding a family friendly city is important to you, look no further.
+With more than 73% of the population considered married and 57% with kids under the age of 18, Dublin could be considered a very suitable city for families.
 On a daily basis, the typical American spends approximately 26 minutes on their one-way work commute.
 Reduced travel times not only contributes to increased overall happiness, but also affords more opportunities to cherish moments with family and friends.
 If you're living in Dublin, your commute time will align closely with the national average, spanning a one-way duration of approximately 24 minutes.